.

 The Harbor Light Inn's participation in "The First Night's On Us," program paid off.
 A couple on Marblehead Neck had a cellar fire, as reported in the Daily Lynn Item, and they needed a place to stay for the night.
 Peter Conway, owner, said simply, "I'm glad we could help."
 The Marblehead Animal hospital boarded the couple's three dogs.
 Community businesses helping out: along tradition in our Town is still alive and well.
 The program was started by Lt.
 Michael Porter of the Fire Department, has been in effect for a year or so.

 John Liming changes his mind and now is not running for Selectman.
-He was out by two votes, then he was in by one vote, then he was out by a string of lies, and then he was going to try to get back in on his own merit, but now he's out again.
-"I feel my life right now that I cannot dedicate enough time to do the proper job that I would want to do," Liming said as reported in the Salem News.
-But is that the truth, or did he size up the situation of five popular and successful Selectmen running for reelection?
+He was out by two votes, then he was in as a selectman, by recount.
+Then after a year of service, in a reelection bid, after an embellishment of his education record on his resume, he was out again.
+Then he was going to try to get back in, this time resume corrected, on his own merit of service, but now he's out again.
+"I feel in my life right now that I cannot dedicate enough time to do the proper job that I would want to do," said Liming, as reported in the Salem News.
+Did he size up the situation of five popular and successful Selectmen running for reelection all together, with him as the sole challenger?
 Who knows?
-But, we'll take him at his word this time.
+We'll take him at his word this time.
+He has been around for a long time, and everyone knows that Marblehead is the love of his life.
+Politics is tough and unforgiving.
+Good luck, John.

 March 21: Longview Drive gets its day at Town Meeting.
 The chance to extend the Town's open space holdings will be offered by a citizen's petition, headed by Jeff Stracka, at this year's Annual Town Meeting in Article 37.
 Former State representative Larry Alexander has done some of the preliminary work with the Angenica family, owners of the 2.2 site adjacent to Longview Drive.